Let’s talk about engagement photos! You’ll get dressed up for a fun date, run around a pretty place, and there will happen to be a photographer there!

 Tossing around a football or basketball will make your groom come ALIVE.
 I’m not kidding.
 Bringing something fun for them to do could make a huge difference in their comfort level.
 Here are more ideas:

 You’re choosing to spend your lives together, and you want to make each other happy.
-Let him know that this is really important to you and that you’re looking forward to spending this quality time with him.
+Let your partner know that this is really important to you and that you’re looking forward to spending this quality time with them.

 The best engagement photo sessions feel like a fun date with a photographer tagging along.
 You don’t have to show up feeling like a professional model.
 You just need to show up with a good attitude. 😄